-The Centre for Research in Education in Asia (CREA) at the University of Bath together with Lingnan University and the University of Durham are organising a webinar series on Development in Education in East Asia.
-The series focuses on a variety of development issues and educational topics including educational policy, social justice equity in education, language education, and educational leadership.
+The Centre for Research in Education in Asia (CREA) at the University of Bath, together with Lingnan University and the University of Durham, are organising a webinar series on the development in education in East Asia.

 This webinar series aims to share and generate knowledge of the development in education in East Asia.
-Each webinar consists of 3 key presentations on a specific theme, question and answer discussions.
-Through webinars we aim to generate research collaboration ideas and build research teams to apply for funding bids.
+Each webinar will consist of three key presentations on a specific theme, and question and answer discussions.
+Through webinars, we aim to generate research collaboration ideas and build research teams to apply for funding bids.

 - University of Bath (UK), CREA

 - Lingnan University (HK), Institute of Policy Studies

 - University of Durham (UK), International and Comparative Research Cluster

 Leadership Support in Work Transitions of K-12 Teachers due to the COVID-19 Pandemic in China

 Yidan Zhu, PhD Research Assistant Professor at Lingnan University.
 She graduated from the University of Toronto majoring in adult education and community development.
 She worked as a postdoctoral fellow in the Faculty of Dentistry at the University of British Columbia for three years.
 Her research focuses on adult education, lifelong learning, professional learning, and immigration studies.